 We Offer Residential And Commercial Pest Control

 Whether dealing with ticks inside a residence or a commercial building, their elimination requires the employment of professional pest control and pest management specialists.
-Our highly-trained, experienced technicians attend workshops that always keep them a few steps ahead of the destructive insect pests they face every day.
+Our Quality Pro Certified technicians attend workshops that always keep them a few steps ahead of the destructive insect pests they face every day.
 We take the time to educate our clients as well, as to what they can do to minimize the risk of returning tick infestations.
 We welcome questions and offer helpful answers.

 Our teams understand that no one product ever fits-all strategies situations and solutions.
 We utilize only products that are environmentally friendly and promote a carbon footprint policy that will insure a green planet for future generations.
 Throughout the years, we have developed a stellar service reputation and to this day we service high-profile commercial accounts in the Pittsburgh area, including Heinz Field and PNC Park, as well as across all of Western Pennsylvania.